Kazeshini3/Kazeshini3/README.md

 - I am a **QA intern**
 - I like **surfing, painting and teaching.**
 - I'm always looking for ways to **improve myself** and  **lear** new things!
-- I've always loved technology and wanted to be a developer
+- I've always loved technology and wanted to be a developer ,but things took a\
-- **But things took a different turn, now I find things developers hate the most, Bugs 🪲**
+different turn.
+Now I find things developers hate the most,**Bugs** 🪲

 <img align="right" alt="gif" width="250px" src="https://usagif.com/wp-content/uploads/gify/zero-two-3.gif" />
 <br />